-- The number of permanent employees on the rolls of Company: 37 - e.
-Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration: Nil
+- The percentage increase in the median remuneration of employees in the financial year: 33.40% C. - The number of permanent employees on the rolls of Company: 27 d. - Average percentile increase already made in the salaries of employees other than the managerial personnel in the last financial year and its comparison with the percentile increase in the managerial remuneration and justification thereof and point out if there are any exceptional circumstances for increase in the managerial remuneration NIL.